Parks and Rec programs on hold until April 24

 The following programs are intended to be resumed when health authorities advise it is safe to do so: Blue Mountain Girls Softball, Blue Mountain Pre-Tee ball, Warrior Soccer Academy, Adult Co-ed Soccer.

-The Parks and Recreation office and Carnegie, including the pottery ptudio, are closed to the public.
+The Parks and Recreation office and Carnegie, including the pottery studio, are closed to the public.

-Visit website www.wwpr.us for updated information regarding recreation programs as it becomes available.
+Visit website wwpr.us for updated information regarding recreation programs as it becomes available.
 For more information, contact the Parks and Recreation Office at 509-527-4527, recreation@wallawallawa.gov or parks@wallawallawa.gov.